VisDrone/VisDrone2018-VID-toolkit/README.md

 The notes for the folders:

-evalVID.m is the main function to evaluate your detector -modify the dataset path and result path
+evalVID.m is the main function to evaluate your detector
+  * modify the dataset path and result path
-  -use "isSeqDisplay" to display the groundtruth and detections -use "isNMS" and nmsThre to conduct NMS
+  * use "isSeqDisplay" to display the groundtruth and detections

-VID submission format
+VID Submission Format

 Submission of the results will consist of TXT files with one line per predicted object.It looks as follows: